inaryzen/priotasks/memory-bank/systemPatterns.md

 - Views implemented as Templ components
 - Clear separation between data and presentation

+## Key concepts and models
+- `models/tasks.go` - The primary entity of the project, contain `Task` struct
+- `models/settings.go` - Supporting logic, primary user settings.
+Contains all the preferences and the table filtration settings.
+- Every entity such as `Task` or `Settings` are persisted in the database.
+Whenever you change or introduce new fields to these structs you must also update their SQL tables accordingly.
+Typically you can find their table definitions in their `db` file, for instance `go/dbtasks.go` or `go/dbsettings.go` respectively.
+Remember to always introduce migration for the DB changes.
+See `initSettings()` and `settingsTableAddTagsColumn()` for examples.

 ## Critical Implementation Paths

 ### Task Creation Flow